 Tip: Brush up on your Spanish!
 The owner at the reception desk is the sweetest lady ever who will have a full conversation with you in Spanish even if you don’t speak the language.
 At first, it was a bit frustrating but then I realized it’s all part of the cultural immersion.
 She’s also very happy to give you full access to their family fridge for drinks!

 This hostel is more like a hotel without the prices of one.
 The room cost us €25 per person and if you reserve THC Bergantin Hostel on Booking.com you don’t need to pay until you check-in.

 Contrary to the misconceptions about hostels, this hostel is not smelly, there is no funky odour, I didn’t hear anyone snoring, and there were no drunken parties (in fact, it was pin-drop silent during our stay, maybe because we were the only ones who found this gem).

-I like hostelling because it helps you travel longer and there are now some great quality options out there.
-All you need is just a little research.
+I like hostelling because it helps you travel longer and cheaper, and there are now some great quality options out there so you don’t need to sacrifice comfort.

-How to Get there: Calle Victoria, 1.
-Metro: Sol
+How to get here: Calle Victoria, 1 near Sol metro station